anoopsarkar/compilers-class/llvm-practice.md

-In this case we did not need to link with the Decaf standard library since we do not use any of the functions in it, but when we implement the Decaf compiler it will be easier to use the standard library functions instead of a function like `puts` which take pointers as arguments.
+In this case we did not need to link with the Decaf standard library since we do not use any of the functions in it, but when we implement the Decaf compiler it will be easier to use the Decaf standard library functions instead of a function like `puts` which take pointers as arguments.

 ### Using Decaf Library Functions